How Many Stitches Should I Cast On for a Scarf?

 Start your next scarf project the easy way.
 Check out our chart to learn how many stitches to cast on!

 It's easy to follow a pattern by the letter—pick out the exact size needles and yarn recommended, and cast on according to the directions.
 It's a bit of a different story when you're flying by the seat of your pants or trying to design your own knitting pattern.
 Even with simple rectangular shapes such as in scarves, finding out how many stitches to cast on for a scarf can turn into the world's cruelest mathematics exam.
+How many stitches in a knitted scarf depends on your yarn weight, scarf size, needle size, and more.
+Read on to find your exact number.

 The truth is, as long as you're using the recommended size needles for your yarn weight (and achieving your expected gauge), there is a general range of stitches to cast on to create the perfect scarf for you.
 All you need to decide ahead of time is the width of your scarf and what kinds of pattern repeats you'll be using in your project.
 While we always recommend knitting up a gauge swatch to make sure you're on-track, this guide is a good rule-of-thumb for knitters who just want to stop reading articles on the internet and pick up their dang needles, already.